 Pattern formed by multiple Candlesticks tells us the general Trading View of the Traders in the Stock Market.
-These are predefined set of candlesticks which are widely used by traders in their trading sessions.
+These are predefined set of candlestick Patterns widely used by traders in their trading sessions.
 In our previous blog, we understand what to assume with One Candlestick.
 But Trading Opportunity evolves or define with minimum 2 candlesticks.
-You might have seen few of my calls on Stock Trading Tips where I generally refer, Bullish Engulfing, Bullish Harami, Morning Star, these all are the multiple candlesticks pattern which we will learn in few minutes.
+You might have seen few of my calls on Stock Trading Tips where I generally refer, Bullish Engulfing, Bullish Harami, Morning Star, etc. these all are the multiple candlestick pattern which we will learn in few minutes.

 Can I learn these Candlestick Patterns ?